 - Ensure that you use business dashboards that present your most valuable insights in one easy-to-access, interactive space - accelerating the visualization process while also squeezing the maximum value from your information.

-Of course, your hierarchy, ordering, and layout will be in a state of constant evolution but by putting a system in place, you will make your visualization efforts speedier, simpler, and more successful.
+Of course, your hierarchy, ordering, and layout will be in a state of constant evolution, but by putting a system in place, you will turn your visualization efforts speedier, simpler, and more successful.

 **click to enlarge**